Karen C. Fuson

 Nancy C. Jordan is Professor of Education at the University of Delaware.
 Since 1998 she has been principal investigator of an NICHD funded project on children's math difficulties and disabilities.
 She is the author or co-author of many articles in math learning difficulties and most recently has published articles in Child Development, Journal of Learning Disabilities, Developmental Science, and Journal of Educational Psychology.
 Her work focuses on early prediction and prevention of math difficulties and connections between math and reading difficulties.
 Professor Jordan holds a bachelors degree from the University of Iowa, where she was awarded Phi Beta Kappa, and a masters degree from Northwestern University.
 She received her doctoral degree in education from Harvard University and completed a post-doctoral fellowship from the University of Chicago.
 Before beginning her doctoral studies, she taught elementary school children with special needs.
 Dr. Jordan also taught and did clinical work in the Center for Development and Learning at the University of North Carolina at Chapel Hill.

-Dr. Sharon Lynn Kagan
+Sharon L. Kagan

 Columbia University, Teachers College